drone/docs/content/usage/hooks.md

 # Skip Events

-You can enable or disable hooks for event types using the toggles in your repository settings.
+You can disable hooks for event types using the toggles in your repository settings.
 The deployment and tag hooks are disabled and skipped by default, and need to be manually enabled.

 # Skip Branches

-You can skip specific branches using the `branches` section in your `.drone.yml` file.
-When a hook is received the branch is compared to the below list.
-If the branch matches the hook is processed, otherwise ignored.
+You can skip specific branches using the `branches` section in your yaml file:

 ```
 branches: